symfony/symfony-docs/quick_tour/the_architecture.rst

 Odds are your application will depend on third-party libraries.
 Those should be stored in the ``src/vendor/`` directory.
-It already contains the Symfony2 libraries, the SwiftMailer library, the Doctrine ORM, the Propel ORM, the Twig templating system, and a selection of the Zend Framework classes.
+It already contains the Symfony2 libraries, the SwiftMailer library, the Doctrine ORM, the Twig templating system, and a selection of the Zend Framework classes.

 .. index::
    single: Configuration Cache